MbuthiaWaKihara/HISP/Readme.md

 See https://github.com/PeterMutembei/HISP_Kenya for the original design.
 <p>This project was an interesting attempt to create a regular fancy website, but with a unique edit on the fly feature</p>
 <p>Authorized users, or admins, can pass credentials and gain access to the edit feature.
-A selected section of the pages website can be customized,
+Selected sections of the website's page can be customized,
 and more interestingly, can be done right on the web page!</p>

 ![testing](https://github.com/MbuthiaWaKihara/HISP/blob/master/screenshots/intro.png)